stevebrodie/Fostex-MTC-1-Controller/README.md

 ## Notes

 - Track arm note numbers from MTC-1 manual shift table (Track 1 = note 37, Track 8 = note 44)
-- Chase SMPTE normal note (55) is marked TBC — confirm from manual or test
 - System Reset (0xFF) — MTC-1 MIDI IN LED does not flash for this message, this is normal
 - MMC uses old Fostex format, device ID 127